Sep783Lab/macbot-labs-/lab7.md

 ![image](https://github.com/Sep783Lab/macbot-labs-/assets/150700633/00c1fa89-4e82-4c2c-89d7-ff93ca2c8080)

 Closing the terminal will exit the virtual environment, effectively disconnecting your current session from it.
-However, if you wish to use the same virtual environment again in the future, you can easily reactivate it by using the `workon` command followed by the name of the environment ('workon depthAI_ve').
+However, if you wish to use the same virtual environment again in the future, you can easily reactivate it by using the `workon` command followed by the name of the environment `workon depthAI_ve`).
 This will allow you to resume working within the virtual environment without having to set it up again from scratch.

 ### 4. Installing Depth_AI
 The DepthAI library from Luxonis is a software library designed to work with Luxonis DepthAI hardware modules.
 DepthAI is an embedded platform that integrates multiple capabilities for depth perception, object detection, and spatial AI tasks into a compact and low-power device.
 The platform is specifically designed for applications that require real-time processing of depth and visual data, such as robotics, augmented reality, autonomous vehicles, and more.